cbefus/Eynnyd/docs/source/guide/tutorials/decorators.rst

 Setting Up The Routes
 ---------------------

 Finally we have code which should look pretty familiar at this point throughout the tutorials.
-We build our :ref:`Route`s:
+We build our :term:`Route`\s:

 .. code:: python